AlisaZil/my-audio-player/README.md

 # my-audio-player
-audio player I made with JavaScript Vanilla! it has my favorite songs and the style is from Spotify :)
+This is a simple audio player i've made in javaScript.
+The design is heavily influenced by spotify, and the songs are random tracks I found on Youtube!

+# visit here